Spelkington/triangle/Laws/Constitution.md

 Every Brother shall have a right to view the current budget of our Chapter.

-Every Brother shall have the right to pay their term due in installments according to a promissory note signed by himself and our Chapter Treasurer.
+Every Brother shall have the right to pay their term due in installments according to a promissory note signed by themselves and our Chapter Treasurer.

 Every Brother shall commit to pay their term due in full, or submit to our Chapter Treasurer a promissory note, by the term due date set in advance by our Chapter Treasurer.

-If a Brother's term dues remain unpaid one week after the term due date, his membership in our Chapter and the National Fraternity will be revoked without appeal.
+If a Brother's term dues remain unpaid one week after the term due date, their membership in our Chapter and the National Fraternity will be revoked without appeal.

 ### Alumni Brother